KNX-IOT/knx-iot.github.io/_pages/gs_device_simulation.md

 ## Introduction

-The Getting started with Device Simulation guide shows how to:
+The Getting started with KNX IoT Point API Device Simulation guide shows how to:

 - get the source code
 - compile the source code